finmoorhouse/fin/src/writing/go-east.md

 The question is: *what is the first country you hit?*

-The image below shows your starting direction.
+The image below shows your starting point, and the white arrow shows your starting direction immediately after leaving Seattle.

 The rest of this post discusses the answer, so here's your opportunity to make a guess of your own.

 {% image 'https://images.finmoorhouse.com/writing/go-east/mercator-start.png' 'The starting point' 'Your starting point and direction.' %}

 ---

+Full transparency: to some extent this is a ‘trick’ question.
+Make sure you've read the wording carefully, and see if you can understand the trick before revealing the answer.

 {% toggle 'Click me to **reveal the answer**' %}**Australia**.
 After pointing due east, and traveling continually forward in a straight line across the Earth's surface, the next country you hit after you leave North America is Australia.